-Though Scindapsus treubii ‘dark form’ seems beautiful with lustrous leaves, it can harm your family member and furry friends.
+Though Scindapsus Treubii ‘Dark Form’ seems beautiful with lustrous leaves, it can harm your furry friends.

-According to ASPCA, Scindapsus treubii ‘dark form’ is toxic to cats, dogs and horses.
+According to the ASPCA, Scindapsus Treubii ‘Dark Form’ is toxic to cats, dogs and horses.

-The plant contains tiny calcium oxalate crystals, which are deemed to cause several alimentary and skin problems.
+The plant contains calcium oxalate crystals, which are deemed to cause several alimentary and skin problems.